-BIG_Review is an open-access publication, available online for free to readers worldwide.
+BIG Review's policy section dedicates space to the BIG\Review is an open-access publication, available translation of academic research and scholarship into online for free to readers worldwide.
 Unless otherwise stated, all works are licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC 4.0).
 See also Copyright Notice below.